-Accountants and CPAs are in high demand – even in tough and competitive economic environments.
-Those who earn a degree in accounting have endless entry level job opportunities while those with accounting experience or the CPA license have the flexibility to work in an assortment of different fields and positions.
+Accountants and CPAs are in especially high demand right now – even in the competitive economic environment.
+Those who earn a degree in accounting have all kinds of career opportunities and those with public accounting experience and or an active CPA license have the flexibility to work in an assortment of different fields and positions.

 What are my Options with an Accounting Degree?

-Accounting is commonly referred to as “the language of business” because it is the method of communicating business information to both internal and external parties.
-An accounting education provides training across many business functions including: external financial reporting, internal managerial reporting, budgeting and forecasting, tax, and internal controls.
+Textbooks commonly refer to accounting as “the language of business” because it is the method of recording and communicating business transactions to both internal and external stakeholders.
+A degree in accountancy provides training across multiple business functions including: External financial reporting, internal managerial reporting, budgeting and forecasting, tax, and internal controls.

-Accountants have opportunities to work in many areas of business including: financial reporting, plant accounting, planning and analysis, treasury, marketing, financial systems, and internal audit.
+Accounting graduates have opportunities to work in many areas of business such as: Financial reporting, plant accounting, planning and analysis, treasury, marketing, financial systems, and internal audit.
 Experience in these departments often leads to promotions into leadership roles and upper management positions.
-Accounting professionals bring added value to organizations because they are able to interpret the “big picture” results while also focusing on the details when necessary.
-Having the flexibility to work in so many different roles is great for anyone who wants a variety of career options.
+Accounting professionals bring added value to organizations because they are able to interpret the “big picture” results while also focusing on the granular details, when necessary.
+Having the flexibility to work in so many different roles is great for anyone who desires a variety of career options.
 Further, each path can lead to a lucrative and fulfilling career.

-Business owners and entrepreneurs will often posses a strong accounting or finance background.
-With this skill set, they understand the ins and outs of business processes and are able to make wise business decisions.
-Assessing the profitability and long-term financial impact of a decision is critical to running a successful business.
+Don’t see yourself wanting to work for a public accounting firm or large corporation?
+Consider this: Business owners and entrepreneurs often posses a strong accounting or finance background.
+With this skill set, they are able to understand the “ins and outs” of business processes to make the tough business decisions.
+Assessing the profitability and long-term financial impact of a decision is critical to running a successful start up venture.
 An entrepreneur makes the most important decisions in the planning phase of a start-up company.
-In this early phase, each strategic decision has a significant financial impact on the long-term health of the business.
+In this beginning phase, each strategic decision has a significant financial impact on the long-term health of the business.

 What is the Path to Becoming an Accountant?

 Most entry level accounting positions require a 4-year bachelor’s degree in accounting or a degree in business with an accountancy concentration.
-Public accounting firms almost always require their new hires to be eligible to take the CPA (Certified Public Accountant) exam which can have further requirements beyond a typical 4-year degree, depending on the state you live in.
-Some states require students to obtain 150 credit hours at an accredited university before sitting to take the CPA exam.
-This can be accomplished through either taking additional classes on top of the bachelor’s degree requirements or by obtaining a masters degree in accountancy or MBA.
-Most accounting master’s programs only require one year of graduate school if you already have your undergraduate accounting degree.
+Public accounting firms typically require their new hires to be eligible to take the CPA (Certified Public Accountant) exam which can have further requirements beyond a 4-year degree.
+Depending on the state you live in, you may be required to obtain 150 credit hours at an accredited university before sitting to take the CPA exam.
+This can be accomplished by either taking additional classes on top of a bachelor’s degree requirements or by obtaining a masters degree in accountancy or even an MBA.
+Most accounting master’s programs only require one year of graduate school if you already have your undergraduate degree in accounting.

 Becoming a Certified Public Accountant